 20 Simple Productivity Tips – To Get More Done at Home as a Mom

-Check out this list of over 30 productivity tips to help you get more done at home.
+Check out this list of 20 productivity tips to help you get more done at home.

 1. Wake-Up Early

 Start the day off right by waking up early, preferably before your kids.
 Spend this sacred time getting yourself organized for the day ahead.
 You can also knock off an item on your to-do list, like start a load of laundry or empty the dishwasher.
 Or maybe you spend the time getting some reading in?
 It’s up to you.
 But started the day off with intention directs you in the path of productivity.

 Related: How to Wake-Up Before Your Kids